Seattle Parks and Recreation

-Ordinance relating to an interlocal agreement with the Seattle Park District, if formation of the district is approved by the voters within the City.
+Ordinance relating to an interlocal agreement between the Seattle Park District.

-Summary of Parks initiatives contained in City Council proposal.
+Summary of Parks initiatives included in the interlocal agreement.

-Details on each initiative included in the proposed Seattle Park District’s six-year spending plan.
+Details on each initiative included in the Seattle Park District’s six-year spending plan.

 Major maintenance projects from Parks Asset Management Plan; plus land-banked sites.